PdxCodeGuild/20170724-FullStack-Night/1 - Python/labs/lab02-magic_8_ball.md

 - Very doubtful

-## Advanced

-- Ask the user if they want to ask another question, using a while loop

-## Concepts
+## Version 2

-- Event Loops
-- User I/O
-- Random Module
+Using a `while` loop, keep asking the user for a question, if they enter 'done', exit